annelledejager/blog/_posts/2017-09-22-customizejekyll.markdown

 1. Create a file /_layouts/custom.html
 2. Customize the layout as you'd like
-3. Change the layout the front matter to use the custom template
+3. Change the front matter of the page or post to use the custom template

 {% highlight ruby %}
 ---